Eighth Air Force. Over 1,100 United States Army Air Force

 Mongyu, Namtao, Yungning, Hanoi, Lang Son, Man Pong, Siangtan,

 Far East Air Force (FEAF).
 United States Army Air Force (USAAF)

-B-25 Mitchell medium bombers pound Laha airfield while B-24
+B-25 Mitchell medium bombers pound Laha, Kairatoe, and Haroekoe

 Seventh Air Force.
-Saipan based United States Army Air Force
+13 United States Army Air Force (USAAF)

 The Second Great War.